 Subject: History/Social Studies

 While you’re visiting Sullivan’s Island and Fort Moultrie, go behind the visitors’ center.
 There you will find a small black bench.
 Have a seat.
-That bench was placed there as a place to memorialize the history of enslaved Africans, and a place for people to reflect.
-When seated on “The Bench By The Road”, the first of many to have been placed since 2008, you’ll be looking out onto the water where most enslaved people entered this country.
+That bench was placed there to memorialize the history of enslaved Africans, and provide a place for people to reflect.
+When seated on “The Bench By The Road”, the first of many installed since 2008, you’ll be able to look out onto the water where most enslaved people entered this country.

 This provides you with a great opportunity to talk to children about what it must have felt like to be brought to a foreign land, and how they would feel.